MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-gcp.md

 ## Security Recommendations

-Cloud App Security provides an overview of your GCP platform configuration compliance for all your GCP projects based on the Center for Internet Security (CIS) benchmark for GCP.
+Defender for Cloud Apps provides an overview of your GCP platform configuration compliance for all your GCP projects based on the Center for Internet Security (CIS) benchmark for GCP.

 You should continuously review the security recommendations to assess and evaluate the current status of your platform's security posture and identify important configuration gaps.
 Then, you should create a plan to mitigate the issues in your GCP platform.